 GRE encapsulation is widely used for many applications.
-For example, to redirect IP traffic to traverse a different path instead of the default path in an operator network, to tunnel private network traffic over a public network by use of public IP network addresses, to tunnel IPv6 traffic over an IPv4 network, tunnel Ethernet traffic over IP networks, and etc.
+For example, to redirect IP traffic to traverse a different path instead of the default path in an operator network, to tunnel private network traffic over a public network by use of public IP network addresses, to tunnel IPv6 traffic over an IPv4 network, and etc.

-When using GRE-in-UDP encapsulation, encapsulated traffic will be treated as a UDP application in an IP network.
-Thus GRE-in-UDP tunnel needs to meet UDP application guidelines specified in [RFC5405bis], which constrains GRE-in-UDP tunnel usage.
-The concerns of GRE-in-UDP as a UDP application are addressed in Section 5 and 6.
-As a result, GRE-in-UDP encapsulation MUST be used when one of following conditions is true:
+When using GRE-in-UDP encapsulation, encapsulated traffic will be treated as a UDP application, not as a GRE application, in an IP network.
+Thus GRE-in-UDP tunnel needs to meet UDP application guidelines specified in [RFC5405bis], which can constrain GRE-in-UDP tunnel usage to certain applications and/or environments.